 Charles Fox’s Buried stands out for not doing this.
 Instead of focusing on the spectacular and visually interesting, he looks at historical relationships between images, their circumstances, and the people who were immediately connected to them.

 In 1975, the Khmer Rouge took power over Cambodia.
-Heavily funded by the Communist Party of China, the Rouge was a nationalist, autocratic regime who sought to accelerate Cambodia into a collectively-owned agricultural society.
-Over 4 years, their leader Pol Pot led a systematic genocide of all who deviated from this model.
+The Rouge was a nationalist, autocratic regime who sought to accelerate Cambodia into a collectively-owned agricultural society.
+Over 4 years, millions died.
 During this period, many buried photographs of their life before the regime; any evidence of wealth or status would implicate them as being decadent and unrevolutionary.
 Buried is a book about the Ramas, one of many families who did so.

 Fox works as a mediator between these images and the Rama family (particularly Vira Rama, with whom he became friends in 2015).
 Beginning with the oldest photos, the book moves forwards through time, following the Rama’s escape to a refugee camp in the Philippines and their eventual immigration to Los Angeles, USA, where they live now.
 Below each photograph, members of the Rama family have written short commentary.